-We will engage with companies held in the Fund, as set out in the Theory of Change above ("Investor Contribution"), to fulfil our investor contribution.
+We will engage with companies held in the Fund, as set out the Theory of Change above ("Engagement Contribution"), to support, accelerate or enhance their delivery of infrastructurerelated climate solutions, and to fulfil our investor contribution.

 We will engage directly with companies and will also seek to collaborate with other investors and organisations where appropriate, for example with policy makers or other asset managers where supportive of our engagement goals.